Irene Ryan Acting

 • Minimal hand props are allowed but must be brought on and off by the actors easliy.

-• Students will receive feedback from the Semi-Final Round Selectors.
+• Students will receive feedback from facutly respondents.

 • Finalist (sixteen students) will be announced at the Regional Festival.